-Eutrophic water is impaired water, and it contributes methane to the atmosphere — 70 times worse than CO2 for climate change.
+Eutrophic water is impaired water, and it contributes methane to the atmosphere — 70x worse than CO2 for climate change.

 The Clean Water Act was poorly named.
 Yes, it did address some forms of chemical pollution, the kinds that got press when rivers contaminated by industrial waste caught on fire!
 But the Act didn’t touch on what today is a major source of impaired waters: synthetic fertilizers.
 More than 80 percent of these excess nutrients that cause eutrophication come from the overuse and misuse of fertilizers by agriculture.
 Farmers have been compelled by the manufacturers, who seem to have disdain for natural methods of farming.
 Ah, the agricultural revolution!

 This is what the non-point source pollution in our waters leads to:

 Water that intermittently slips into hypoxic (low oxygen) condition, and results in fish kills.

 Murky, turbid water poised to generate massive harmful algae blooms.
 The affected water is dangerous and there is no chemical fix!

 Progressively more greenhouse gasses and a very impactful kind: methane CH4, instead of carbon dioxide CO2.

 Can we fix impaired water to reduce greenhouse gas emissions?